 Still haunted by the preventable loss of billions of animals’ lives, the devastation caused by recent floods in NSW has been another blow to our wildlife populations and to farmed animals living on those flood plains.

 What went wrong during black summer and what lessons did we learn?
-How can we protect wildlife, sanctuary animals and farmed animals in future disasters?
+How can we protect wildlife, sanctuary animals and farmed animals in future natural disasters?

 PhD Candidate and Teaching Fellow at Melbourne Law School, Ashleigh Best’s research outlined below aims to provide answers.

 Counting the nonhuman toll of a fire season like no other